dv-net/.github/profile/README.md

 sudo bash -c "$(curl -fsSL https://dv.net/install.sh)"
 ```

-Please note that if you have a Firewall on your system
+Please note that if you have a Firewall on your server, you need to add ports 80, 443 to the exceptions.

 System requirements you can find at our [complete documentation](https://docs.dv.net/)